skrodahl/NewTon/i-ching/QUIRKS-AND-EASTER-EGGS.md

 ---

+## Design Principle

+The device is a calculator.
+It is not a chatbot, a game, a storytelling engine, or a character.
+**No chat mode.
+No story mode.
+No achievement system.
+No NPC dialogue.**

+It is annoyingly helpful.
+It keeps trying — sincerely — while failing at actually helping.
+Every quirk is the device *succeeding at its idea of helping*: the silent π correction is the firmware fixing your typo.
+"Cannot Operate on Soup" is an error message.
+The calibration notice is aftermarket policy.
+The "BATTERY LOW" warning is a status indicator for a system that doesn't exist.
+None of these are jokes from the device's perspective — they are the device doing its job, as designed by a company whose products almost work.

+Sirius Cybernetics products keep trying; their failures are sincere.

+The device has total freedom within severely restricted boundaries.
+It can do anything a cheap 1980s scientific calculator could do, and nothing else.
+The restrictions are the point: the comedy lives in the gap between what the device *tries* to be (a helpful, professional instrument) and what it *is* (a confidently broken £20 charity-shop find).

+**The keypad is final.** The layout was carefully thought out, poorly executed, and shipped.
+No buttons will be added — no `M+`, no `M-`, no `MR`, no `ANS`, no `EXP`.
+The keypad is a physical artefact: what left the factory is what exists.
+Adding keys would break the fiction that this is a found object.
+Hidden behaviours emulated through existing keys (double-press gestures, key sequences, modifier combinations) are fair game — the firmware can be deeper than the hardware suggests.
+But the hardware itself is frozen.
+It sort of works as a calculator, fails at being a proper scientific calculator, in exactly the wrong and intended way.
+The missing `e` key (§3) is not an oversight to fix; it's documentary evidence that Sirius Cybernetics forgot to include it.

+---

 ## 1. The Central Conceit — "The Rule of 4"

 The whole device is built around one gag, lifted from Douglas Adams' *The Long Dark Tea-Time of the